artikandri/react-startupz/README.md

 ## Startupz landing page (React + Jekyll)

-This test website is created with React + Jekyll + Vite + TailwindCSS.
+This test website is created with React + Jekyll + Vite + Bootstrap.
 The design was adapted from https://www.figma.com/file/GIrurcGtyHKB5hCkZB4cqM/Startupz---Landing-page?node-id=0%3A1&mode=dev
 Before running the project, make sure you have `jekyll`, `webpack`, and `npm` installed on your environment.

 ### Installation